vforlando/usabilla-googledatastudio-connector/README.md

 ## Intro

 This project was created to be used as an example of how to use the Usabilla API (https://developer.usabilla.com) to retrieve your feedback data and use it inside the Google Data Studio reporting tool.
-Please note this is a experimental project is not part of any official product.
+Please note this is an experimental project, and this is not part of any official product.
 Therefore, there is no official support and no guarantee that it works in all scenarios.

 Any feedback is very welcome.